anetczuk/restore-config/README.md

 after certain amount of time and reboots.
 If Your configuration is fine after first reboot You can stop rescue procedure by killing the script.

 The procedure:
-1. Keep safe configuratin
+1. Keep safe configuration
 2. Configre the script to restore the config
 3. Make changes
 4. Reboot
-5a.
-When works stop the script before timeout
+5. When works then stop the script before timeout
-5b.
-When not working then wait for timeout and second reboot
+6. When not working then wait for timeout and second reboot
-6. Go to 3.
+7. Go to 3.

 Features of the script:
 - parsing command line arguments,